We are not supporting this browser

 Like adults, babies come in all different shapes and sizes, but as your baby grows, their weight is an important sign they are feeding well and a positive indicator that your little one is happy and healthy.
 It’s important to keep an eye on your baby’s weight gain or loss, but that often means parents can find themselves fretting about whether or not their baby is too big or too small.

-This concern is totally understandable, but remember, your public health nurse will perform regular check-ups to monitor your little one’s weight and will also measure the length and head size of your baby.
+This concern is totally understandable, but remember, your midwife will perform regular checkups to monitor your little one’s weight, while a health visitor will keep also measure the length and head size of your baby.
 They are there to support you if your baby loses a large amount of weight or doesn't regain their birth weight within two weeks, so they will want to know all about how feeding is going.
-If you are breastfeeding, they may even ask to see you feeding your little one, just to ensure your baby’s feeding and growing as they should.
+They may even ask to see you breastfeeding your little one, just to ensure your baby’s feeding and growing as they should.

 Newborn weight loss